 We currently anticipate that we will retain future earnings for the development, operation, expansion and continued investment into our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
 In addition, we may enter into agreements that prohibit us from paying cash dividends without prior written consent from our contracting parties, or which other terms prohibiting or limiting the amount of dividends that may be declared or paid on our common shares.
-Any return to shareholders will therefore be limited to the appreciation of their common shares, which may never occur.
+Any return to shareholders will therefore be limited to the appreciation of their common shares included in the units being offered in this offering, which may never occur.